Original Gorilla Glue

 Prepare and Dampen the Surfaces

 If you’re using Original Gorilla Glue for the first time, or bonding a new type of material, we always recommend trying a test piece first.
+To open a bottle larger than 2 ounces, cut the tip of the nozzle where it comes up to a point and starts to indent.
+The cap is attached to the side of the nozzle.

 Prepare your surfaces: All surfaces must be clean, dust free and tight fitting.
 For shiny surfaces, such as metals, glass and some plastics, roughen up the material to give the glue something to bite into.